WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

 - Bed bug eggs are the size of a speck of dust – 1mm and are a pearly-white color.

-Their body shape enables these parasites to crawl into very narrow crevices and find hiding spots when they are not feeding, this makes it harder to find where the eggs are.
+The body shape of both the adults and nymphs enables these parasites to crawl into very narrow crevices and find hiding spots when they are not feeding, this makes it harder to find where the eggs are.

 Bed bugs can cause a great deal of stress and significantly impact your quality of life, because of this it’s vital you know what they look like and what their eggs look like so you can check and treat your home as soon as you see any evidence of them.